Definition of Nephrolithiasis

 - Bariatric surgery (ileojejunal surgery)

 Citrates are the principal substances which prevent the formation of stones.
 The mechanism of action involves binding with calcium in the renal tubules.
-In the absence of citrate, there will be supersaturation of the calcium in the urine resulting in the formation of stones.
-Clinical conditions resulting in chronic metabolic acidosis (renal tubular acidosis, chronic diarrhea) lead to hypocitraturia.
+In the absence of citrate, there will be supersaturation of the calcium in the urine, resulting in the formation of stones.
+Clinical conditions resulting in chronic metabolic acidosis (renal tubular acidosis and chronic diarrhea) lead to hypocitraturia.